DonkeyPi/dpi_tui/README.md

 - The modal model is rendered on top of a dimmed root model.
 - The last visited and closest to root modal gets selected.
 - No modal nesting is supported at this time.
+- Support for nested modals requires keeping an stack for dimmed rendering.

 ## Shortcuts